In the second and final installment, a kidnapping at a prominent wedding in Karen, a gun in court and why Kenya isn’t helping her citizens in Juba.

 Read Part I here [Link]

 Marula Manor is a 20-acre estate in Karen with a colorful and dark history.
 One of its earliest owners, Sir “Jock” Delves Broughton, was charged with the murder of Lord Errol in 1941.
-Errol’s body was found just up the road from the estate; he had just delivered Jock’s wife, Diana, home before he was shot in his car.
+Errol’s body was found just up the road from the estate; he had just delivered Jock’s wife, Diana (the future Lady Delamere), home before he was shot in his car.

 Today though, Marula Manor is one Nairobi’s top wedding venues.
 It has retained most of its colonial buildings, and the landscape is still mostly untouched but for maintenance.
 Most of it still feels and looks like it did on that cold night in 1941 when someone shot Lord Errol in his Buick.
 It is the perfect set for a wedding themed around grand ideas of an English wedding.